-In anticipation of an upcoming visit to Saint Lucia, we wanted to learn more about this sovereign island country in the Caribbean located northwest of Barbados and south of Martinique between the Caribbean Sea and North Atlantic Ocean.
+In anticipation of an upcoming visit to Saint Lucia, we wanted to learn more about this sovereign island country in the Caribbean.
+It is located between the Caribbean Sea and North Atlantic Ocean, northwest of Barbados and south of Martinique.

 1. Covering 238.23 square miles, Saint Lucia is three and a half times the size of Washington, DC.
 The island is 27 miles long and 14 miles across at its widest point.

 2. About 165,000 people live in St. Lucia, most around the coastal perimeter of the mountainous island.
 About 60,000 people live in or near Castries, the capital city on the northern part of the island.

 3. Saint Lucia is said to be named after Saint Lucy of Syracuse by French sailors who were shipwrecked on the island on the Saint’s feast day of December 13th.

 4. Saint Lucia is the world’s only country named after a woman.

 5. The French were the island’s first European settlers.
 They signed a treaty with the native Carib Indians in 1660.